-- Identify current employability skills, outline strengths and areas for improvement with detailed explanations of each. - Identify and evaluate several employment options in the sector. - Complete thorough and appropriate preparation for a work placement including a detailed C.V., covering letter and demonstration of excellent interview skills.
+- Identify current employability skills, outline strengths and areas for improvement with detailed explanations of each. - Identify and evaluate several employment options that are suitable for the students via Kudos AD and provide evidence to show this. - Complete thorough and appropriate preparation for a work placement including an up-to-date detailed CV and covering letter/email demonstrating excellent spelling, grammar and punctuation skills. - Completion of excellent skills preparation for placement evidenced through 'My Activities' timeline on Navigate and witness statement from tutor.

-LO2: Carry out an industry relevant work placement.
+LO2: Carry out an industry relevant work placement for a minimum of 5 days (35 hours).